theRealAph/ScopeLocals/README.md

 of the time the child thread could get by with sharing rather than copying the parent thread's version of the permissions.
 They only ever need to be updated temporarily when a server component wants to reduce permissions.
-In other examples inheritability of a `ThraadLocal` may never also require mutability.
+In other examples inheritability of a `ThreadLocal` may never demand mutability.

 ### The complications due to virtual threads